samaritans-digital/samaritans-digital/_posts/2019-02-21-designing-branch-management-tools.md

 When the tools are named in this way, it’s easy for volunteers to find the right one for them, and to understand what it’s likely to do.

+This approach is similar to that for [naming new government services on GOV.UK](https://www.gov.uk/service-manual/design/naming-your-service).

-Users will probably access these tools by clicking tiles on our new intranet homepage.
+Whatever the final names, users will probably access these tools by clicking tiles on our new intranet homepage.

 ![Tiles on the intranet homepage, some for content, some for branch management tools.](/uploads/intranet_ia.png)

-This approach is similar to that for [naming new government services on GOV.UK](https://www.gov.uk/service-manual/design/naming-your-service).

 ## Overriding automation when necessary